OUTLINE

 In our comprehensive guide, we offer invaluable insights on managing a compliant payroll in Germany.
 From understanding minimum wage requirements to navigating statutory benefits, we provide the essential information you need to streamline your payroll operations effectively.
 Moreover, we will explore the benefits of partnering with a reliable international payroll service provider to optimise your international expansion efforts

-As of 2024, the minimum wage in Germany is set at 12.41 EUR per hour gross, as reviewed every two years by the Minimum Wage Commission in Germany in consideration of economic conditions and wage trends.
-This translates to a minimum monthly wage of 2,151 EUR gross based on the standard 40-hour workweek.
+As of 2026, the statutory minimum wage in Germany is €13.90 per hour (gross).
+The rate is reviewed every two years by Germany’s Minimum Wage Commission, which considers economic conditions and wage trends.

 The payroll frequency in Germany is monthly, with employees receiving their salaries on or around the 25th of the month.
 Typically, the employees receive the payment into their bank accounts.